Play Games (Dog Eat Dog album)

-Play Games is the second studio album by American band Dog Eat Dog.
+Play Games is the second studio album by American rock band Dog Eat Dog.
 It was released on June 2, 1996, by Roadrunner Records.
 The album shows a change of sound in the band, shifting from the hardcore punk sound they performed on their previous album, All Boro Kings, to a more pop-punk sound.
 The album was successful in Europe and the music videos for the songs "Isms" and "Rocky" received heavy rotation on TV.
 The album peaked at number 40 in the UK Albums Chart.
 The album also peaked at number 5 in the UK Rock & Metal chart.
 The album was certified gold in Belgium two months after the release of the album.
 Ronnie James Dio of Dio and RZA of Wu-Tang Clan make vocal appearances on the album.
 Play Games is the first of the band's albums to feature Brandon Finley on drums, as well as the only album to feature Marc DeBacker on guitar and Scott Mueller on saxophone.